Hierarchical Recursive Precision for Accelerating Symmetric Linear Solves on MXUs: Results

 \subsection{Hardware and Software Specifications}

 We evaluated our implementation on two high-end GPU platforms: the NVIDIA H200 and the AMD MI300X.
 In the current work, we focus on single-GPU evaluation only.
+The NVIDIA H200 features 141\,GB of HBM3e memory and 4.8\,TB/s of memory bandwidth.
+The AMD MI300X provides 192\,GB of HBM3 memory with 5.3\,TB/s of peak bandwidth, 304 compute units, and 256\,MB of L3 cache.
 All benchmarks were conducted using Julia~1.12.0, with GPU support enabled via CUDA.jl (v5.9.5), AMDGPU.jl (v2.1.4), KernelAbstractions.jl (v0.9.39), and GPUArrays.jl (v11.3.1).
 Our Julia-based implementation is fully portable across vendors, with performance-critical kernels dispatching to either NVIDIA’s cuBLAS/cuSOLVER or AMD’s rocBLAS/hipSOLVER backends, depending on the target device.

 For our benchmarks, we generated dense, symmetric positive-definite matrices with random uniform entries.
 To ensure positive definiteness and robust conditioning, we added $n$ to the diagonal elements of the matrix.
+These well-conditioned synthetic matrices were chosen to evaluate the maximum throughput and baseline stability of our recursive mixed-precision solver.
+This setup isolates algorithmic performance from data-induced instabilities, while our real-world matrix evaluation (Section 4.5) assess practical applicability and limitations.